jkaninda/pg-bkup/docs/reference/index.md

 | @hourly                | Run once an hour, beginning of hour        | 0 * * * *     |

 ### Intervals
-You may also schedule a job to execute at fixed intervals, starting at the time it's added or cron is run.
+You may also schedule backup task at fixed intervals, starting at the time it's added or cron is run.
 This is supported by formatting the cron spec like this:

 @every <duration>
 where "duration" is a string accepted by time.